 Central service technicians are trained in principles, methods and control of sterilization processes as well as the cleaning, processing, packaging, distributing, storing and inventory control of sterile goods, instruments, trays and equipment.

 The central service department of a health care facility is the hub of all activity surrounding supplies and equipment needed for surgery, obstetrics and other patient care areas.
 Central service technicians assume an important role in patient care by preventing infections.

-As a central service technician, you will provide vital support in all patient care services and be responsible for knowing all of the tools used in an operating room, as well as sterilizing and packaging instruments used during surgery.
+As a central service technician, you provide vital support in all patient care services and are responsible for knowing all of the tools used in an operating room, as well as sterilizing and packaging instruments used during surgery.

-Employment of central service technicians is expected to grow faster than the average for all occupations through the year 2010 as the volume of surgery increases.
+Employment of central service technicians is expected to grow as the volume of surgeries increase.
 The number of surgical procedures is expected to rise as the population grows and ages.
-Technological advances, such as fiber optics, laser technology, robotics and interventional radiology will also introduce new surgical procedures and equipment.
+Technological advances, such as fiber optics, laser technology, robotics and interventional radiology, also will introduce new surgical procedures and equipment.